nikolaseu/neuvision/README.md

 You'll also need some libraries:

-- [OpenCV](http://opencv.org) (tested with version 4.1.x)
+- [OpenCV](http://opencv.org) (mostly tested with version 4.1.x)

-For the point cloud viewer you might also want to include, optionally:
+For the point cloud viewer you might also want to include, optionally (just to open PCD files):

 - [PCL](http://www.pointclouds.org) (tested with version 1.9.x)